 Determine if you require an interpreter or translator

 Check if your customer:

-- has trouble communicating in English—refer to the Queensland Language Services Guidelines (PDF, 650 KB) for help determining this
+- has trouble communicating in English—refer to the Queensland Language Services Guidelines (PDF, 1.4MB) for help determining this

 - presents a Queensland Interpreter Card

 Find the right service

 To help find the right type of service for the customer, you’ll need to check: